Benju1/dolibarr-mcp/docs/quickstart.md

 # Quickstart

 Follow these steps to install and run the Dolibarr MCP server.
-The process mirrors the streamlined developer experience of the `prestashop-mcp` project.

 ## 1. Clone the repository